iterative/dvc.org/content/docs/studio/create-view.md

 configure them by opening the View settings.
 Otherwise, your view may not work as expected.
 To go to View settings, click on the
 ![](https://static.iterative.ai/img/studio/view_open_settings_icon_v2.png) icon
 in the view.
-In the menu that opens up (highlighted in yellow in the screenshot below), click on `Settings`.
+In the menu that opens up, click on `Settings`.

 ![](https://static.iterative.ai/img/studio/view_open_settings_v2.png)